sanderhahn/go-bf/readme.md

 programs that are increasingly more fit to solve a problem.
 The fitness of a program is calculated to see how good the solution is with respect to a certain outcome.
 Mutations are introduced in the population by imperfect copying of existing code.
-The most fit programs are selected and crossbreed to evolve possibly better programs.
+The most fit programs are selected and crossbred to evolve into possibly better programs.

 The brainfuck interpreter is extended to allow more sloppy versions of the code.